 Following her graduation, the Norton Simon Museum of Art hired Liz as a gallery attendant with additional membership desk duties.
 In the meantime, Liz applied to various graduate programs.
 The UCLA Graduate School of Education and Information Studies welcomed her into its ranks.

-After graduating with her MLIS at UCLA, Liz continues to be excited to be learning about the field, and is, at the moment, an associate librarian in the UCLA Science and Engineering Library (SEL).
+After graduating with her MLIS at UCLA, Liz continues to be excited to be learning about the field, and is, at the moment, an assistant librarian at CSUN.

 Liz married information security professional Andrew Merenbach in Culver City in May 2013.